Eating Disorder Treatment for Children and Teens

 Family-Based Cognitive Behavior Therapy for ARFID (CBT-AR)

-We can conduct an assessment to correctly diagnose your child and determine an appropriate treatment plan.
-We will first work with you to help ensure your child or teen is getting enough food.
-We can guide you to provide a consistent meal schedule based on their preferred foods.
-We also help you to help them tolerate larger amounts of food and gain weight if that is necessary.
-We review growth records to help determine whether weight gain is needed.
+Firstly, we conduct an assessment to correctly diagnose your child and determine an appropriate treatment plan.
+Secondly, we work with you to help ensure your child or teen is getting enough food.
+Next, we help you develop a consistent meal schedule based on your child’s preferred foods.
+Additionally, we help you to help your child tolerate larger amounts of food and gain weight if that is necessary.
+We also review growth records to help determine whether weight gain is needed.

 We also help your child or teen identify foods that will help expand the range of foods they will eat.
 Although the process differs depending on which type of ARFID is being addressed (fear of aversive consequences, low interest, or sensory sensitivity), the goal is to identify foods that will help the individual reach their goals whether that goal is to include more foods from different food groups to promote health or to be able to eat more complex foods more comfortably at restaurants to improve one’s ability to socialize with peers.